-The Graduation Portfolio for the BA in English is an opportunity for majors to reflect critically and personally on the thinking, research, and writing completed in UHD English courses.
-It asks you to notice what you have written about as well as how and why you have written it.
-Based on what you observe about your work, select what you wish to showcase as a collection of your work.
+The English Portfolio is an opportunity for majors to reflect, both personally and critically, on the thinking, reading, writing, and research completed in UHD English courses.
+It asks you to notice what you have written about as well as how and why you have written it and any small or large transformations in your career as a student writer.
+Based on what you observe about your work, select what you wish to showcase as a collection of your writing.

-Register for ENG 4098: English Portfolio in the graduation semester of your senior year only.
-This is a required course that offers no credit, costs nothing, and has no formal meetings.
-It provides evidence that you have completed a graduation requirement.
-You must log into the Bb site for ENG 4098 in the first week of classes to read the directions provided there about how and when to submit the portfolio.
+ENG 4098 is highly independent, offering no credit, costing nothing, and with no formal meetings.
+You must log into the Canvas site for ENG 4098 in the first week of classes to read the directions provided there about how and when to submit the portfolio.

-Because it reflects on your learning and on the English program, the portfolio will be useful in several ways.
-It will:
+Because it reflects on both the B.A. in English (and its concentrations) and what you have learned while a student of our degree, the portfolio will be useful in several ways.

-- help you assess your own progress as a writer and English scholar
+- help you recognize and assess your own progress as a writer and scholar of literature and culture

-- provide you a model for the job-hunting portfolio expected by some employers or the kernel of a writing sample usually required for admission to graduate school
+- provide you with an organized sample of student writing expected by some employers, or the kernel of a writing sample usually required for admission to graduate programs

 - serve as your entry in the annual UHD BA in English Portfolio contest